Kershaw bounces back, Dodgers beat winless A’s 5-1

 TRAINER’S ROOM

-Dodgers: CF Cody Bellinger was out of the lineup while getting tests done after getting spiked in his calf Monday. … OF Chris Taylor (left elbow bruise) was feeling better but did not start after getting hit by a 96 mph fastball from Frankie Montas in the series opener.
+Dodgers: CF Cody Bellinger is day to day after tests on his injured calf showed no fractures.
+Bellinger was out of the lineup after getting spiked Monday. … OF Chris Taylor (left elbow bruise) was feeling better but did not start after getting hit by a 96 mph fastball from Frankie Montas in the series opener.

 Athletics: Olson was scheduled for an MRI on his bruised left knee, an injury that occurred when he slid into a wall chasing a foul ball last weekend. … Expected closer Trevor Rosenthal flew to Dallas to meet with a specialist for his sore right shoulder. … RHP Mike Fiers pitched in a practice game Monday, his first time facing hitters after sitting out all of spring training with a hip injury. … RHP Burch Smith (right groin strain) and LHP Reymin Guduan (sprained left thumb) were placed on the injured list.